kaloyan-marinov/goal-tracker/README.md

             [open the `htmlcov/index.html` file in your web browser]
             ```

-    - create an empty database and apply all database migrations:
+    - apply all database migrations to the database, which was created a few steps ago (and is still empty):
         ```
         (venv) $ FLASK_APP=goal_tracker:create_app flask db upgrade
         ```